 When you use images, there are a couple of golden rules:

-☑ Images MUST be high quality
+☑ Images and stock photos MUST be high quality

 Quality means the image is appropriately sized for your article and your chosen platform, free of pixilation, and just plain makes sense in the context of whatever content you’re adding it to.
 Tasteful and engaging.

 ☑ Images MUST be relevant to your content

 If I was to include an image of a cute cat as my title image for this article, it just wouldn’t make sense or add any real value (no matter how cute the cat is.
 And you know I LOVE cats!)

 ☑And here is my 3rd and MOST IMPORTANT rule.